-James and Flo made their first home a few streets away at 56 Sussex Street in neighbouring Cleethorpes.
+James and Flo soon moved a few streets away to 56 Sussex Street in neighbouring Cleethorpes.
 Their first child, Catherine Annie Clifford, named after James's sister, was probably born there on 2 September 1902.
 She was baptised at New Clee St John on 26 September.

-In Portsmouth, Charles and Amelia lost their first two children in infancy.
-Robert Thomas died at 6 days' old in 1902.
-Charles never met his second son, Charles
+In Portsmouth, Charles had become a Leading Torpedoman (LTO) at HMS Vernon on 14 April.
+It was around this time that he and Amelia lost their first child, Robert Thomas, who died at 6 days' old.
+Charles never met his second child, Charles Arthur, who died in October 1903 aged 4 months.
+Charles was on the other side of the Atlantic at the time, having re-joined the North America & West Indies Squadron earlier in the year as a member of the ship's company of the cruiser HMS Ariadne.

-Arthur, who died aged 4 months in 1903.
-Charles was on the other side of the Atlantic at the time, having re-joined the North America & West Indies Squadron as a member of the ship's company of the cruiser HMS Ariadne.
-He was promoted to Petty Officer during his time on Ariadne.
+Charles had been promoted to Petty Officer 2nd Class aboard Ariadne in July 1903, and again to 1st Class in March 1904.
 On leaving her in July 1905, Charles was recommended to become a torpedo instructor.
-He returned to the HMS Vernon Torpedo & Mining establishment in Portsmouth and did indeed become an instructor the following year.
+He returned to the HMS Vernon Torpedo and Mining Establishment in Portsmouth and did indeed become an instructor the following year.